|Product Size:||400mm (w) x 300mm (h) x 100mm (d)|

 What does 1 colour print mean?

 A 1 colour print price is the cost to print your design in a single colour.
-This does not include the product colour.
+This does not include the garment colour.
 Most logos of multiple colours can be modified to take them back to a single colour.
 One colour is the cheaper option for non-digital print because each colour requires additional setup and print costs.
 Black or white print count as colours.

 Got more questions?
 See our FAQ's